 – Work in Progress –

-The formation of a star (much like the birth of a human being) is where the near and the impossibly distant come together.
-Ingrid Bugge does not approach Visionarium with an astrophysics perspective but rather with an artistic.
-She studies the universe with aesthetic glasses, poetic glasses and narrative glasses.
+The formation of a star (much like the birth of a human being) is where the near and the distant come together.
+However, Bugge does not approach Visionarium with an astrophysical perspective but rather with an artistic.
+She studies the universe through aesthetic, poetic and narrative glasses.

 We inspire each others worlds and seek, in Visionarium, to open doors to a new way to see in to the universe” – Ingrid Bugge